Band: Miles Davis

 Perhaps the best way I could describe the way the album hits me is by admitting listening to it makes we want to smoke a cigarette, and I mean that in the good way.
 It’s cool and slick, providing grooves that would serve as a great background for dancing with your partner and feeling a release of emotions.
 That’s what great Jazz was all about.
 Providing release from the tensions of a racially divided country.
 Even when songs simmer with despair, hope is still there.

 Miles Davis came out of the hard bop style of jazz, notable for its complex chord changes .
 Dissatisfied with the style, Davis had begun playing a modal style with his previous album Milestones.
 To put simply, modal jazz relies on modes or scales as a blueprint for the song, rather than chord progressions.
-It’s a simpler form that allows room for creativity without being hindered with having to constantly to build solos according to chords.
+It’s a simpler form that allows room for creativity without being hindered by having to constantly to build solos according to chords.
 Listeners to rock music may be a little more comfortable with the form, as most of the solos in rock music are based on one scale, rather than changing according to the chord.

 What made modes so innovative was that they moved away from the major and minor keys found in classical music and instead were based on scales introduced in George Russell’s 1953 book Lydian Chromatic Concept of Tonal Organization.
 Davis would create a whole album based on modes with Kind of Blue.